 - 2 plus years of community engagement, marketing and/or public relations experience with successful experience in advocacy, government relations and/or politics.

-- Demonstrated success in the development and execution of community engagement, and communications, and/or marketing programs is essential.
+- Demonstrated success in the development and execution of community engagement, and communications, and/or marketing programs.

 - Experience creating and executing annual strategies and a history of working with all levels of professionals, elected officials and their staff as well as C-suite required.